hanbin973/FastRNA/README.md

 ```

 # Functions
-Two functions `fastrna_hvg` and `fastrna_pca` each performs feature selection and principal component analysis (PCA).
+Two functions `fastrna_hvg` and `fastrna_pca` performs feature selection and principal component analysis (PCA), respectively.
-For features selection,
+For feature selection,
 	```
 	gene_var = fastrna_hvg(mtx, batch_label)
 	```
-will return a array of length `n_gene` which is the number of genes (= equals the number of rows of `mtx`) that contains the variance of genes.
+will return an array of length `n_gene` which is the number of genes (= equals the number of rows of `mtx`) that contains the variance of genes.
 These variances can be used for feature selection (e.g. top 1000 genes with highest variance).

 For PCA,